cognifog-eu/iot-edge-gw/README.md

     - `iperf3-client-deploy.yaml`: iPerf3 client deployment file
     - `iperf3-client-service.yaml`: iPerf3 client service file

-To install an application, copy all its files from the corresponding `/manifests` folder of this repository into a folder of the Raspberry Pi and run the following K3S command: `kubectl apply -f .` Alternatively, each application file can be deployed by using the following K3S command: `kubectl apply -f [file].yaml`
+To install an application locally, copy all its files from the corresponding `/manifests` folder of this repository into a folder of the Raspberry Pi and run the following K3S command: `kubectl apply -f .` Alternatively, each application file can be deployed by using the following K3S command: `kubectl apply -f [file].yaml`

+For a remote deployment of applications, see **E. Integration with OCM**.

 Check that services are properly deployed by running:
 `kubectl get pods -A`